cs-ed/ed-tech-plan-AlexRErwin/README.md

 in-class activities, homework, assignments, and assessment.
 Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.

-I will demonstrate foundational programming principles such as **sequence**, **variables**, **condition decisions**, **iteration**, and **functions** with _grahical_ and _auditory_ channels.
+I will demonstrate foundational programming principles such as **sequence**, **variables**, **condition decisions**, **iteration**, and **functions** with _graphical_ and _auditory_ channels.
 The students will work together using _pair programming_, taking turns driving or navigating, alternating at equitable intervals.
 The students will apply their understanding of these concepts to program their robot to navigate a maze, retrieve and deliver objects in a field, sort objects by color, plot a CNC drawing, as well as other tasks.
 Students are encouraged to create their own design using unique approaches to each challenge.
 Daily engineering notebooks are checked for rationale, documentation, and reflective entries.
 All teams will be graded by looking at their engineering journals, regardless of how successful they were at completing challenges.
 The goal is to develop resilience and collaborative skills.

 ### Impacts